shugaa/libdll/README.txt

 4. Update your dynamic linker

-    You might need to change the ld configuration to include any custom install prefix/lib directories.
+    You might need to change the ld configuration to include any custom install prefix/lib directories and rerun ldconfig.

-        ldconfig

 5. Using libdll

+    API documentation can be found in the packages doc/ directory.

-    test/dll_testcase.c should give you a pretty good impression of how to use the library.
-The header files dll_list.h and dll_util.h are reasonably well documented, too.
+    Also, test/dll_testcase.c should give you a pretty good impression of how to use the library.
-    You should even be able to run doxygen against the code to produce some usable documentation.